 A dozen ways to use dehydrated cheese

-- Add to granola after it’s cooled down.
+- Add to the granola after it’s cooled down.

 - Add to trail mix